 Advanced mode gives OpenClaw broader Leadtime tools for richer workspace actions.

-Advanced mode can optionally pass API instructions and the bot API key to the agent runtime for scripted batch work.
+Advanced mode can optionally pass API instructions and the agent API key to the agent runtime for scripted batch work.

-You can run setup again later for another Leadtime bot.
-The plugin stores separate credentials for each bot connection and can route each Leadtime bot to the OpenClaw agent configured for that connection.
+You can run setup again later for another Leadtime agent.
+The plugin stores separate credentials for each agent connection and can route each Leadtime agent to the OpenClaw agent configured for that connection.